-As you know if you've spent five minutes with us, the Four Root farmers love each other as family and genuinely get real joy from working together as intimately as farming requires.
+As you know if you've spent five minutes with us, the Four Root farmers love each other as family and genuinely get real joy from working together as intimately as farming refquires.
 As a four-person team we have a productive and healthy diversity of skills.
 We are farmers, architects, musicians, athletes, historians, dog people, cat people, miniature Scottish Highland people, enthusiastic cilantro eaters, and enthusiastic anti-cilantro eaters.
 We all love soup.
 One of us is a three-year-old.

-Elise Cusano is a born-and-bred Connecticutian, not to mention the fact that she is also true New Haven pizza royalty.
+Elise Cusano is a born-and-bred Connecticutian, and is New Haven pizza royalty.
 After attending Skidmore College and studying English Literature, Elise moved back to Connecticut and took a job at CitySeed, where she very fatefully met Rachel.
 After a stint as a Market Manager, she worked at Kitchen Garden Farm in Massachusetts, and at Massaro (where she met Aaron), before taking a job as the Farm Manager at Northfordy Farm in Northford.
 For three seasons at Northfordy, Elise worked with animals as well as plants and managed to grow the largest rainbow chard anyone has ever seen.
-Beyond being a brilliant and dedicated farmer, Elise has a plant intuition that runs deeper than knowing when the beets need to be weeded.
-She's as deeply thoughtful with plants as she is with people.
+Above and beyond being a brilliant and dedicated farmer, Elise has a plant intuition that runs deeper than knowing when the beets need to be weeded and she is as thoughtful with plants as she is with people.
 Watching her read the tiniest, most imperceptible signals from a crop about what it's lacking, or why it's thriving, is pure magic.
 Elise manages our propagation and greenhouse, fertilization and soil amendments, and monitors our plants health through the season.
-She is also our chief tomato-grafter and grower of many a three-pound tomato, Elise is decidedly on Team Tomato (population two: Elise and Caitlin).
-Among Elise's many other skills, her coleslaw, rhubarb ginger jam, and tomato sauce will all go down in history as the best on record.
+She is also our chief tomato-grafter, perennial manager, is in charge of our ever-expanding flower growing operation, and dutiful leader of the canning, preserving, and pickling department.